mantr88/eco-landing/README.md

 # Lending site of company renewable energy

-This is lending site of company renewable energye.
+This is lending site of company renewable energy.
 Features and functionality of this site:

 - In the header, which is fixed in the upper part of the screen, there is a logo that changes color with the hover effect and with scrolling.
 There is also a burger button, which calls up the menu, and a Get in touch button, which, when pressed, smoothly scrolls to the Contact Us section;